mannyfred/MentalTi/README.md

 `-proc` flags:
 - `<pid>` - Log specified events only from a specific process.
 - `all` - Log specified events from all processes.
 Check `ParseUserKeywords` in `Utils.cpp`, depending on the specified events, event logging is modified for each running process and later created process (some event emissions are disabled unless enabled.
 Some processes have these enabled, some don't)
 - `all-og` - Log specified events from all processes.
+Don't modify flags, keep them as they are for each process.

 ```
 MentalTi.exe -proc all "0x40 | 0x1000" log.json